-You know when someone mentions something or says a word you’ve never heard before and you feel like an idiot?
+You know when someone mentions something or says a word you've never heard before and you feel like an idiot?
 And then you suddenly notice that word or thing everywhere?
-Well, that happened to me last week.
+Well, that happened to me a few years ago with bananas.
 Sort of.

 Twice in as many days, two separate people, randomly, out of the blue, told me that bananas ripen at different speeds depending on whether you leave them in a bunch of separate them.